 Human Relations Are More Crucial Than Ever

 Interpersonal relations have always been the cornerstone of a great workplace.
-While we are within the cozier confines of our homes, relationships remain the foundation to success.
+While we are confined to the cozier corners of our homes, relationships remain the foundation to success.
 Before the pandemic, innovations primarily focused on improving human efficiency and optimizing delivery models.
-The focus has shifted to technologies that can help us improve communication and enhance collaboration.
+Now, the focus has shifted to technologies that can help us improve communication and enhance collaboration.

 Leverage Global Talent Pool